BogusCurry/bash-lamp-installer/README.md

 ### Implementation

-This should only be ran on freshly installed system.
+This should only be ran on fresh, base installation of the operating system.
 If a LAMP installation already exists or if this server is already being used for other tasks, this script will likely break your server!
 You have been warned!

 Download and setup the LAMP stack by:

 	cd /root
 	git clone https://github.com/stephenlang/bash-lamp-installer
 	cd bash-lamp-installer